1. Introduction

-Pressomancy is a package aimed at providing a general framework to systematically build simulation objects (abstract).
-Functionally, it is a library of complex simulation objects that can be used in the EspressoMD simulation package for Molecular Dynamics (MD) simulations.
-It also includes various helpful tools and procedures commonly used in MD simulations.
+Pressomancy is a package aimed at providing a general framework for the systematic construction of simulation objects in the abstract sense.
+Functionally, it is a library of complex simulation objects that can be used with EspressoMD for molecular dynamics simulations, together with a collection of tools and procedures that are repeatedly useful in MD work.

-This project started as a way to consolidate some of my own legacy code alongside best practices I had adopted at the time.
-Initially, this was a frustrating and error-prone endeavor.
-To address this, I implemented a kind of “babysitter mechanism” to prevent recurring errors and added tests for every feature before actually implementing it, as I tend to struggle with anticipating regressions.
-Over time, this effort started to resemble something that could be a package—and that’s how Pressomancy came to be.
+This project started as a way to consolidate some of my own legacy code alongside the best practices I had adopted at the time.
+Initially, that was a frustrating and error-prone exercise.
+To make it survivable, I ended up introducing a kind of babysitter mechanism to catch recurring mistakes and adding tests for every feature before actually implementing it, because I tend to be wary of regressions.
+Over time, that effort started to look less like a private cleanup job and more like the skeleton of an actual package.
+That is how Pressomancy came about.

-There are many different simulation packages and ways to perform simulations.
-However, at their core, all of them revolve around simulating some system or combinations thereof.
-My experience has shown that despite working on varied systems over the years, simulation scripts often end up looking very similar, and I frequently need the same tools across different projects.
-So, why not create a Simulation that allows me to replicate the overall structure and track the general elements of interest in an MD simulat ion?
-Additionally, why not provide a Simulation Object developer guide—something that defines a broad structure to fit arbitrary simulation objects into a standardized framework?
-Such a guide would encourage developers to make design choices that enable interoperability with both the Simulation and any other objects, current or future.
-This approach also provides some functionality for free.
+There are many simulation packages and many ways to perform simulations.
+However, at their core they all revolve around simulating some system, or some combination of systems.
+My experience has been that despite working on very different problems over the years, simulation scripts often end up looking remarkably similar, and I repeatedly need the same kinds of tools across projects.
+That naturally leads to the question: why not define a Simulation that lets me replicate the overall structure of an MD simulation and keep track of the general elements of interest?
+And, related to that, why not define a broad developer guide for a simulation object: a structure flexible enough to accommodate arbitrary objects, but disciplined enough that those objects can interoperate with the Simulation and with one another, present or future?
+If that structure is chosen carefully, quite a lot of useful functionality then comes for free.

-As it stands, Pressomancy is designed as a wrapper for an EspressoMD instance.
-In fact, it must be run with the Espresso interpreter to function.
-This setup currently meets all my needs.
-Looking ahead, I would like the library to eventually become fully decoupled from any specific simulation package, with API bindings for supported packages.
+As it stands, Pressomancy is designed as a wrapper around an EspressoMD instance.
+In practice, it must be run with the Espresso interpreter to function, and for now that satisfies all my needs.
+Looking ahead, I would like the library eventually to become fully decoupled from any specific simulation package, with API bindings for supported backends.

 pressomancy/